 Following the success of his first Trump book, Lithgow delivers yet another satirical collection of poems that document the events of this presidency.
 Even more caustic than the first, this book covers the impeachment, the pandemic, and some noteworthy figures including Jared Kuchner, Mitch McConnell, and many others.
 Satirical verse is well-matched with humorous line drawings that take a stab at the political climate while Trump held office.

-Best John Lithgow Books for Kids and Adults
+Fantastic John Lithgow Books for All Ages